awsdocs/amazon-api-gateway-developer-guide/doc_source/how-to-deploy-api-with-console.md

 1. If you choose **\[New Stage\]**, type a name in **Stage name** and optionally provide a description for the stage and deployment in **Stage description** and **Deployment description**\.
 If you choose an existing stage, you may want to provide a description of the new deployment in **Deployment description**\.

 1. Choose **Deploy** to deploy the API to the specified stage with default stage settings\.

+## Redeploy a REST API to a Stage<a name="apigateway-how-to-redeploy-api-console"></a>

+To redeploy an API, perform the same steps as in [Deploy a REST API to a Stage](#how-to-deploy-api-console)\.
+You can reuse the same stage as many times as desired\.

 ## Update the Stage Configuration of a REST API Deployment<a name="how-to-deploy-api-update-stage-settings"></a>